joyyyq/Books/README.md

 - Aug Titan: The Life of John D. Rockefeller, Sr.
 - Sep The Selfish Gene
 - Oct The Inevitable
-- Nov Destiny of the Republic
+- Nov Big Debt Crises
 - Dec Andrew Carnegie

 For 2022